Armed Forces¶

 Command and control¶

 The President of the Republic is Commander-in-Chief of the LDF in the constitutional sense.
-The President exercises command through the Chief of the General Staff, a four-star (or service-equivalent) officer who chairs the General Staff and serves as the principal military advisor to the President and to the Federal Cabinet.
+The President exercises command through the Chief of the General Staff, a four-star (or service) officer who chairs the General Staff and serves as the principal military advisor to the President and to the Federal Cabinet.

 The General Staff is composed of: